sophgo/tpu_compiler/README_tpu.md

 Read externals/README.md for details.

 1. python_tools
-1. bmkernel
+1. cvikernel
 1. backend
 1. cmodel (for testing only)
-1. bmbuilder (for testing only)
+1. cvibuilder (for testing only)
 1. support (for testing only)
 1. runtime (for testing only)